Lego Monkie Kid: Lego Brawls

+Reality television

-Lego Masters China has started its first season of the regional show, with a trailer showcasing an upcoming episode based on Lego Monkie Kid.
+Lego Masters China started its first season of the regional show with a trailer showcasing an upcoming episode based on Lego Monkie Kid.

 Reception

-Stephanie Morgan for Common Sense Media gave the series a three out of five star rating and commented, "This animated Lego series is fast-moving, suspenseful, and frenetic, all things that will draw young, hero-loving viewers to it.
+Stephanie Morgan for Common Sense Media gave the animated series a three out of five star rating and commented, "This animated Lego series is fast-moving, suspenseful, and frenetic, all things that will draw young, hero-loving viewers to it.
 The Lego Monkie Kid episodes are short, usually around 10 minutes, but each manages a satisfying story arc and a few laughs.
 Unfortunately, some of those laughs come from mild violence, name-calling, or yelling.
 Underlying lessons are also delivered as mixed messages.
 For example, MK breaks something and says "part of being a hero is owning up to your mistakes," but later fails to admit what he's done.
 Overall, there's not a lot of bang for your parental buck here, but your child will likely be enthralled with the high-quality animation and likable cast of characters."

 Awards and nominations

 In October 2021, Lego Monkie Kid was nominated for "Animated Series Production of the Year" by the 20th Screen Producers Australia Awards.
 It was also nominated for the Animation Ages 11–17 category in the 2022 Banff Rockie Awards.

-In December 2022, Lego Monkie Kid Director Sarah Harper was awarded for "Best Direction in Animation" by the 2022 Australian Directors’ Guild Awards.
+In December 2022, Lego Monkie Kid director Sarah Harper was awarded for "Best Direction in Animation" by the 2022 Australian Directors’ Guild Awards.